DOUBLE Your Impact Before It’s Too Late!

 Mark became the spiritual leader in our family,” Lynda says, “and he was determined to help others struggling with addiction.”

-The Chapmans teamed up with local pastor Dan Johnson, and in 2006 they started a ministry for addicts and their families.
-Things seemed to be going well until late 2010, when the couple’s relationship started veering back into the ditch.
+The Chapmans teamed up with local pastor Dan Johnson, and in 2006, they started a ministry for addicts and their families.
+Things seemed to be going well until late 2010 when the couple’s relationship started veering back into the ditch.

 When things went from bad to worse, that’s when Mark decided to give Tony a call.

 Mark and Lynda arrived in Branson in December 2011.
-During their three-day intensive session, the Chapmans learned how to stop giving into their fears, how to embrace their differences and how they’d failed to prioritize their relationship over work and ministry.
+During their three-day intensive session, the Chapmans learned how to stop giving in to their fears, how to embrace their differences, and how they’d failed to prioritize their relationship over work and ministry.

 “I learned that, although I love Mark and am happy with him, I can’t look to him to fulfill my need for happiness,” Lynda says.
 “That comes from a relationship with God.”